damianhunziker/crewai-amanxai/README.md

    pip install -r requirements.txt
    ```

+4. Configure environment variables: Set your `OPENAI_API_KEY` in the `.env` file for cloud LLM usage (if using cloud LLM for agents).

-4. Ensure a local OpenAI-compatible LLM server is running on `http://localhost:5020/v1` (as configured in `main.py`).
+5. Ensure a local OpenAI-compatible LLM server is running on `http://localhost:5020/v1` (as configured in `main.py`).

-5. Run the script:
+6. Run the script:
    ```bash
    python main.py
    ```